RafiKueng/FSMlens/docs/howto_setup_diffmerge_tool.md

 *   one showing the differences between `remote` - `base` (just for you information)
 *   one showing `local` - `merge` - `remote` to ACTUALLY DO the merge

-(please note, if you don't want 3 windows, but only a 3 way merge in one window with `local` - `merge` - `remote`, just edit the script in point 2. should be obvious what to change..)
+(please note, if you don't want a 5 way merge with 3 windows, but only a 3 way merge in one window with `local` - `merge` - `remote`, just edit the script in point 2. should be obvious what to change..)

 ### Lets get started ###